-- While the STEM Extension application is pending, the student's Post-Completion OPT is automatically extended until the STEM application has finished processing (or 180 days, whicher is sooner)
+- While the STEM Extension application is pending, the student's Post-Completion OPT is automatically extended until the STEM application has finished processing (or 180 days, whichever is sooner).

 Steps for Applying

-To apply, students will need to mail a packet of application materials to USCIS with the help of their current OPT employer and a Designated School Official (DSO) from must first submit the following to the Center for International Studies:
+To apply, students will need to submit a STEM OPT application to USCIS with the help of their current OPT employer and a Designated School Official (DSO) from CIS.
+These are the steps:

 - Review the Eligibility requirements and Things to Know before Applying above to determine if you are eligible.
 If you are unsure, you can contact CIS for guidance

 - Pay the $200 STEM Administrative Processing Fee